benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-bitwise.md

 - 190. Reverse Bits
 - 405. Convert a Number to Hexadecimal
 - 461. Hamming Distance                  # a ^ b 基本概念
+- 476. Number Complement                 # Complement with mask, be careful the overflow
 - 1009.
 Complement of Base 10 Integer
 - 1018.
 Binary Prefix Divisible By 5